Costumes, noisemakers, and general silliness are encouraged at mountain bike races

-The Madison, WI, Westside Composite Mountain Bike team formed in 2014 with 10 riders and coach Mike McGarry.
-In 2021, our team had grown to over 250 riders.
-We now have 3 teams under one main umbrella – Madison West, Madison Memorial, Verona and Westside Composite (which includes students from Verona, Belleville, New Glarus, and Oregon.)
+In 2014, coach Mike McGarry founded the Madison West Mountain Bike team with 10 riders.
+By 2021, our team had grown to over 250 riders.
+Now, we have 3 teams under one main umbrella – Madison West; Madison Memorial; and the combined Verona and Westside Composite team (which includes students from Verona, Belleville, New Glarus, Oregon, and area private schools).

 The teams create a positive environment for young riders to discover the lifelong joy of being able to ride a bike safely and well on trails.
 Some athletes set goals that are performance- or skill-related, while others focus on making new friends and having fun out on the trails.